smujiang/ObjectDetectionAPIGuide/docs/rundemo_advanced.md

 (...
 Add eval_input configuration here...)
 }
 ```
 Search for "PATH_TO_BE_CONFIGURED" in that file to find the fields that should be configured.
-Typically, there are 5 places to modify, assoiating with 3 process:
+Typically, there are 5 places to modify, assoiating with:
 #### a) Model initializing
 load a pre-trained model from a check point
 seems wrong when I read the source code of export_inference_graph.py